 if the buoy is equipped with and Automatic Identification System (AIS), this system should broadcast the appropriate ‘off station’ message.

+When any Large Navigation Buoy (LNB) and in certain circumstances Large Non Navigational Buoys, is out of position such that it could be misleading to navigation:

+the Racon only should be discontinued;

+if the appropriate Competent Authority requires a Racon to be deployed, it should be coded MORSE ‘D’.

+if the buoy is equipped with and Automatic Identification System (AIS), this system should broadcast the appropriate ‘off station’ message.

 that the signals described in RECOMMENDS be used in conjunction with Radio Navigation Warnings to alert mariners to the danger, to avert the danger of collision.

 CONFERENCE FOR THE UNIFICATION OF BUOYAGE AND THE LIGHTING OF COASTS